William-Ogilvie/NYC-taxi-data-analysis/README.md

-# NYC Taxi Data Analysis
+# NYC and JFK Airport Taxi Data Analysis
-Exploring and visualising New York City Taxi trip data (2024).
+Exploring and visualising New York City Taxi trip data (2011-2025).
+With modelling of daily and hourly taxi counts for JFK Airport using linear regresssion, xgboost and linear regression boosted on the residuals.

 ## Objective

-Explain what the data is and why it's interesting.
-Mention the timeframe (2024) and key goals (visulaizations, forecasting, etc)
+Our objective was to do some basic exploration of NYC taxi data using choropleths.
+Then to explore fitting various models two time series for the taxi count at JFK Airport, one daily and one hourly.

 ## Data Sources